leeprovoost/go-rest-api-template/README.md

 Our handler looks now like this:

 ```
-func ListUsersHandler(w http.ResponseWriter, req *http.Request, env Env) {
+func ListUsersHandler(w http.ResponseWriter, req *http.Request, env env) {
   env.Render.JSON(w, http.StatusOK, db.List())
 }
 ```

-The only problem is that this handler's type signature is not `http.ResponseWriter, *http.Request` but `http.ResponseWriter, *http.Request, Env` so Go's HandleFunc function will complain about this.
+The only problem is that this handler's type signature is not `http.ResponseWriter, *http.Request` but `http.ResponseWriter, *http.Request, env` so Go's HandleFunc function will complain about this.
 That's why we are introducing a helper function `makeHandler` that takes our environment struct and our handlers with the special type signature and converts it to `func(w http.ResponseWriter, r *http.Request)`:

 ```
-func makeHandler(env Env, fn func(http.ResponseWriter, *http.Request, Env)) http.HandlerFunc {
+func makeHandler(env env, fn func(http.ResponseWriter, *http.Request, env)) http.HandlerFunc {
   return func(w http.ResponseWriter, r *http.Request) {
     fn(w, r, env)
   }